 Save your tracking number to follow up on your transfer.

-Israel has one of the most widely-traded currencies out there.
-You’ll have access to plenty of options with low fees and good exchange rates, which means you’ll have to take extra care to be sure you’re going with a provider that really caters to your needs.
-And check out our guide to money transfers to get an idea on the general process before you start making transfers.
+The Israeli shekel is a very widely traded currency.
+You’ll have access to plenty of options with low fees and competitive exchange rates, which means you’ll have to take extra care to be sure you’re going with a provider that really caters to your needs.
+Read our guide to money transfers to get an idea of the general process before you send your next transfer.

 How likely would you be to recommend finder to a friend or colleague?